Welcome to today's edition of the Rush 24-7 podcast.

 I mean, it's big.

-Oh my god, Romney's not oh threw it wide open.
+Oh, it threw it wide open.

-Of course, to these people that cover it, it's just a game, it's this the sport of things.
+Of course, to these people that cover it, it's just a game.

-It's the kind of stuff that excites the media, but what they really think issue-wise, and what all that means to the country, that's not even a factor yet.
+It's the kind of stuff that excites the media, but what they really think, issue-wise, and what all that means to the country, that's not even a factor yet.

 And don't forget, over here, out of view right now, is Hillary Clinton, because everybody in this world, everybody in the Mitt Romney world, everybody in the media world, everybody in the Republican establishment world thinks that the Democrat nominee is going to be Hillary.